 "If you go out in the woods today, you're in for a big surprise!"
 It isn't the Teddy Bears' Picnic, it's the bares enjoying the unofficial annual Naked Hiking Day, observed on June 21, the day of the Summer Solstice.
-This year, it is also Father's Day, and that is leading to concerns about clothed families encountering naked hikers.
+It falls around the date of Father's Day in some years, and that leads to concerns about clothed families encountering naked hikers.

 Walking guru Colin Fletcher called this his "Second Law of Thermodynamic Walking -- give your b***s some air."
 He enjoyed hiking naked through the Grand Canyon and along the Pacific Crest Trail on hot days.